danascheider/skyrim_inventory_management/docs/api/resources/shopping-lists.md

 }
 ```

-Unprocessable entity due to attempting to update a master list or convert a regular list to a master list:
+For a 422 response due to attempting to update a master list or convert a regular list to a master list:
 ```json
 {
   "errors": {